tejus15/mlproject/README.md

 Parental level of education<br/>
 Test preparation course completion status<br/>
 Lunch type (standard vs. free/reduced)<br/>
-<b>Note about lunch programs: Students from low-income families are eligible for meal assistance programs.
+<i>Note about lunch programs: Students from low-income families are eligible for meal assistance programs.
 Free meals are provided to children in households with incomes below 130% of the poverty level or those receiving SNAP/TANF benefits.
-Reduced-price meals are available for families with incomes between 130-185% of the poverty line.</b>
+Reduced-price meals are available for families with incomes between 130-185% of the poverty line.</i>

 ### Academic Performance: